kscarr73/ApiConversion/README.md

 The Convert process takes a Configuration of the format `field: {{new field}}` or `field: {{object}}`.

-The object format is has the following fields:
+The object format has the following fields:

   - **field**: The new field to name the result
   - **method**: The method to use to process the field